Time arrow without past hypothesis: a toy model explanation: Fighting thermal death

 In order to preserve the possibility of local entropy growth over a longer period of dynamical clock time, we need extra ingredients.
 There are many avenues that could be explored and nature-inspired models \cite{RovelliBackToReichenbach,RovelliBackToReichenbach2} do not seem entirely out of reach, but they would require modelling efforts that lie beyond the scope of this paper, and whose complexity would likely obscure its main message.
 Still, some of the key ingredients seem to be matter clumping and radiation, and we can easily start to introduce these by implementing `inelastic shocks'.

-\paragraph*{Inelastic shocks} To do so we use $2$ bits of information per port, i.e. state space ${\cal C}_2$, and consider the composition of dynamics $\hs$ which we already defined, with $\dampl$ and $\dampr$ which we introduce. $\dampr$ is defined to be the permutation the $4$ different patterns shown in Fig. \ref{intuitive_dampening} (it acts as the identity on all other patterns). $\dampl$ is the left-right-symmetric of $\dampr$, as obtained by 1/ inverting the position of nodes $u$ and $v$ and their contents 2/ inside each node, inverting the positions of the particles between ports $a$ and $b$.
+\paragraph*{Inelastic shocks} To do so we use $2$ bits of information per port, i.e. state space ${\cal C}_2$, and consider the composition of dynamics $\hs$ which we already defined, with $\dampl$ and $\dampr$ which we introduce. $\dampr$ is defined to be the permutation the $4$ different patterns shown in Fig.~\ref{intuitive_dampening} (it acts as the identity on all other patterns). $\dampl$ is the left-right-symmetric of $\dampr$, as obtained by 1/ Inverting the position of nodes $u$ and $v$ and their contents 2/ Inside each node, inverting the positions of the particles between ports $a$ and $b$.
 Fig. ~\ref{diagram-espace-SH-matter} shows the evolution of a configuration under the dynamics $\hs\damp$.
 Intuitively, $\dampl$ and $\dampr$ allow particles encoded by the first information bit (`\matter particles') to clump together by emitting particles encoded by the second information bit (`\heat particles').
 Conversely, when an \agglomeration of \matter gets hit by a \heat particle, the radiation particle is absorbed, and a \matter particle separate.
 This is analogous to an inelastic shock, where the collision of two massive objects lets the kinetic energy due to their relative velocity dissipate into heat.
 Similarly, radiation will erode an object.
 We write $\damp := \dampl\dampr$.

 Next, we combine inelastic shocks with our previous ability to shrink/expand the graph, just by placing ourselves in ${\cal C}_3$ i.e. adding a $3$rd bit of information per port, on which the toy model dynamics $\hs\inter$ operates.
 In order not to interfere with other particles types, we just restrict $\inter$ to apply if and only if the neighbourhood does not contain \matter nor \heat particles, and call this $\interc$.
 Fig. ~\ref{fig:diagram_espace_entropie_SH} shows the spacetime diagram starting from a configuration containing no \heat particle, and density $\frac{1}{4}$ for the other particles.
-Fig. \ref{fig:diagram-espace-chaleur-joli} instead starts from a configuration saturated with \heat particles: notice how it ends up with fewer \matter clumps.
+Fig.~\ref{fig:diagram-espace-chaleur-joli} instead starts from a configuration saturated with \heat particles: notice how it ends up with fewer \matter clumps.

 \paragraph*{Conservation law} The following conservation law establishes a relation between the size of the \matter clumps, and the level of \heat.

 [3]{#1_{#2}(#3)}

 \begin{theorem} For all $\gcirc \in \setcycle{2}$, $\energie(\hs\damp(\gcirc)) = \energie(\gcirc)$ where $\energie$ is defined by :